-The project is being delivered jointly by Meditek, a provider of medical equipment and project management services, and Young Medical, a leading European supplier of modular operating theatres, hybrid operating theatres, CSSD, diagnostic facilities and other healthcare buildings; in close collaboration with the hospital’s management and facilities teams.
+The project is being delivered by Q-bital Healthcare Solutions, a leading supplier of modular operating rooms, hybrid operating rooms, CSSD, diagnostic facilities and other healthcare buildings; in close collaboration with the hospital’s management and facilities teams.

-Young Medical, which is part of Q-bital Healthcare Solutions, are making the modules in a specialist production facility near Amsterdam.
+Q-bital are making the modules in a specialist production facility near Amsterdam.
 Building the modules within a controlled factory environment creates efficiencies and provides quality assurance, as relevant parts can be FAT-tested to ensure it meets all necessary standards before arriving on site.

-The building will be provided to the hospital fully fitted with operating theatre lights and pendants, RGB lighting, an imaging system, Metaflex automatic airtight sliding doors and a central control system – all compliant with Swedish standards.
-The Opragon ventilation system in the operating theatre will provide ultra-clean air, which is guaranteed a CFU<10.
+The building will be provided to the hospital fully fitted with operating room lights and pendants, RGB lighting, an imaging system, Metaflex automatic airtight sliding doors and a central control system - all compliant with Swedish standards.
+The Opragon ventilation system in the operating room will provide ultra-clean air, which is guaranteed a CFU<10.

-Diana Cagner, project manager at Västfastigheter, which manages the region’s estate, comments: “Both Meditek and Young Medical are very responsive, and have the open-minded and solution-oriented approach that is needed to deliver such a challenging project within a short timescale.”
+Diana Cagner, project manager at Västfastigheter, which manages the region’s estate, comments: “Q-bital is very responsive, and have the open-minded and solution-oriented approach that is needed to deliver such a challenging project within a short timescale.”

-Arjan de Rijke, Director of Operations at Young Medical, says: “We are very pleased to be part of this project.
+Arjan de Rijke, Director of Operations at Q-bital, says: “We are very pleased to be part of this project.

 “The collaboration between Västfastigheter and the project team is working well and the communication is open and clear, making this a particularly enjoyable assignment to work on.
-It also reinforces the relationship between Meditek and Young Medical, following our collaboration on another major project in Malmö last year.”
+It also reinforces the relationship between Q-bital and its suppliers, following our collaboration on another major project in Malmö last year.”